 The bill would retain the currently required four credits of math but would modify how the credits can be earned.
-One credit of math would still have to be completed during the student's final year of high school.
-House Bill 4156 would retain the requirement for algebra I and geometry and specify that one credit must be completed of each.

-The remaining two credits could be completed by completing any of the following:
+Students would still be required to complete one credit in algebra I and one credit in geometry, and one math course would still have to be completed during the student's final year of high school.
+However, algebra II would no longer be a required credit.
+Instead, under the bill, the remaining two credits could be completed by completing any of the following:

 - One credit of:

-- Trigonometry
+- o Trigonometry

-- Algebra II (no longer a required credit)
+- o Algebra II (no longer a required credit)

-- o Precalculus
+- Precalculus

 - Calculus

 - Applied mathematics

 - Statistics

 - Computer science, though a course in computer science used to meet the math credit requirement could not also be used to meet the science credit requirements contained in section 1278b

-- A half credit to be completed in:
+- A half credit in:

 - Accounting

 - Business mathematics

+- Construction mathematics

 - Algebra-based physics

 - o Algebra-based chemistry

 - o Economics with a focus on mathematics

 - Up to two credits from:

 - o A career and technical education (CTE) program approved by MDE

-- Mathematics courses developed by the board of a school district, intermediate school district (ISD) or a public school academy (PSA, commonly referred to as a charter school)
+- Mathematics courses developed or approved by the board of a school district, intermediate school district (ISD), or public school academy (PSA, commonly referred to as a charter school)